illinois-cs415/illinois-cs415.github.io/_assignments/project.md

 ## Initial Project Meeting (10 points)
 **Due date: by 11:59 PM April 10**
-Before the Alpha and Final submission due dates, groups will meet with their assigned TAs **one time** to discuss their game design and feedback from the discovery submission. **The meeting is expected to last up to 30 minutes and happen the week of Nov 4-8.** It can be in person or on Zoom.
+Before the Alpha and Final submission due dates, groups will meet with their assigned TAs **one time** to discuss their game design and feedback from the discovery submission.
+It can be in person or on Zoom.
 Groups will be graded on:
 1. **Attendance, majority of group members must attend**
 2. **Starting development...coding of basic functions should have started...be able to show the beginnings of a project** **Week of meetings: April 7 - April 10**